emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 ## Impact on datamodels

-modularity: info models to describe that, state, what was changed, what was adapted to sustainability, which part is adapted to eco design, on which aspect

-Does the datamodel need to say that the device modularity has changed ?
-An example is the chnage of a power block to a modular power block

-Measurement of the gain.
+Operations must be able to distinguish legacy devices which include eco-designed components and these components inside the device.

-# complex Update
+# Complex Update

 The increase of the live duration of existing devices will require managing the replacement of software and firmware components of the devices:

-Currently the design of the software components of networks always-on devices do not include, or very recently include, eco conception.
-Their softwares have to be prepared as their firmware can be adapted to reduce existing hardware power consumptions, bits rates ...
+Currently the design of the software components of networks always-on devices do not include, or very recently include, dynamic power management.
+Their softwares components must be added as their firmwares support reducing dynamically hardware power consumptions, bits rates...

-Firmware:

-Currently the design of the firmware of most of devices do not include eco design.
-Firmware must be adapted to receive components from eco conception.
-This applies especially to the control of hardware parts recently designed to reduce dynamically their power consumptions, their bits rates or both.
-This is covered by works like sustainality and poweff drafts..

 # Gain measurements

-There is room for hackathon sessions to compare testing measurements of the gains in power consumption. this may include the power consumption of the testing solutions
+There is room for hackathon sessions to compare testing measurements of the gains in power consumption.

 # Security Considerations

 The tracking of LCM information may reveal to third parties information of the device usages.

-Dynamically controled power may introduce weakeness in networking performance and resiliency.

 # IANA Considerations